andrinr/ahpc/exercise03/solution.md

 The linear linear plot is not very readbale as the first two measurements are very close by on the x-axis.

-The log-log tells the story the best, as the runtime is linear in the number of elements. (todo)
+The log-log tells the story the best, as its clear how the runtime increase more than linearly with the number of particles.

 ## 3